 As progress in the science field was happening, Maxwell’s suggestion about the wave nature of electromagnetic radiation was helpful in explaining the phenomena such as interference, diffraction etc. However, he failed to explain various other observations such as the nature of emission of radiation from hot bodies, photoelectric effect i.e. ejection of electrons from a metal compound when electromagnetic radiation strikes it, the dependence of heat capacity of solids upon temperature, line spectra of atoms (especially hydrogen).

 Solids, when heated, emit radiation varying over a wide range of wavelengths.
-For example: when we heat solid color changes which continue to change with a further increase in temperature.
+For example: when we heat solid color, changes continue with a further increase in temperature.
 This change in color happens from a lower frequency region to a higher frequency region as the temperature increases.
 For example, in many cases, it changes from red to blue.
 An ideal body which can emit and absorb radiation of all frequencies is called a black body.
 The radiation emitted by such bodies is called black body radiation.